TobikoData/sqlmesh/docs/quick_start.md

 Enter the backfill start date (eg. '1 year', '2020-01-01') or blank to backfill from the beginning of history:
 ```

-Lines 5-9 of the output summarize the differences between the modified pipeline and the existing `dev` environment, detecting that we directly modified `incremental_model` and that `full_model` was indirectly modified because it selects from the incremental model.
+Lines 5-9 of the output summarize the differences between the modified project components and the existing `dev` environment, detecting that we directly modified `incremental_model` and that `full_model` was indirectly modified because it selects from the incremental model.

 On line 23, we see that SQLMesh understood that the change was additive (added a column not used by `full_model`) and was automatically classified as a non-breaking change.